+Assignments are given that students are expected to complete prior to taking an ATI Proctored exam.
+If all assignments are not completed by the due date and before the scheduled date of the Proctored exam, a grade of zero (0) will be recorded, but the assignments are still required for completion prior to taking the Proctored exam.
 Students are required to complete the ATI exam on the scheduled exam day.
 If a student is absent (unexcused) on the day of the scheduled ATI exam, a score of zero (0) will be given.
-The next day the student is due to be on campus, the student is required to coordinate a make-up exam date with the instructor and HRC or Assessment Center staff.
-Failure to complete the ATI exam on the scheduled make-up day will result in Academic Probation, in addition to a hold being placed on the student's transcript until the ATI exam is completed for the course.
+When the student returns to campus, the student is required to contact the HRC or Assessment Center staff and schedule a make-up exam.
+The make-up exam cannot be scheduled during regular class time.
+Failure to complete the ATI exam on the scheduled on the student's transcript until the ATI exam has been completed for the course.